rjsf-team/react-jsonschema-form/docs/api-reference/form-props.md

 ## formContext

 You can provide a `formContext` object to the Form, which is passed down to all fields and widgets.
 Useful for implementing context aware fields and widgets.
+Setting `{readonlyAsDisabled: false}` on the formContext will make the antd theme treat readOnly fields as disabled.

 ## formData